4dn-dcic/tibanna/docs/simple_example.rst

     # default command
     CMD ["run.sh"]

-4. Then, build docker image.
+4. Then, build the docker image.
 You can use the same image name (``duplexa/md5:v2``) for this step, but it is recommended to replace ``duplexa`` with your preferred Docker Hub account name, to be able to push the image to Docker Hub later.

 ::

-    docker build -t duplexa/md5:v2 .
+    docker build -t my_account/md5:v2 .

 5. Check the image